 As the name implies, it is a mixture of holding company and operating company.
 Thus it performs both tasks.
 It does have its own business operations on the one hand.
 And at the same time, in addition, it operates as a holding company by controlling its subsidiaries as a holding company

 The introduction of a holding company structure has its own advantages and disadvantages.
 Such a structure suits companies that are very large and have a number of small subsidiaries.

 Creation of holding company limits liability, provides tax benefits, facility of pooling resources, better credit ratings, and centralized control.

 a.
 It adds Complexity.

 b.
-Clash of Interest among shareholders of subsidiary and holding company.
+Clash of Interest among shareholders of a subsidiary and holding company.

 c.
 Extra costs.

-A Holding Company controls other companies or subsidiaries that offer product or services.
-It exists only to own assets, patents, trademarks and more, of the subsidiaries.
+A Holding Company controls other companies or subsidiaries that offer products or services.
+It exists only to own assets, patents, trademarks, and more, of the subsidiaries.

 The intermediate holding company is a subsidiary of another bigger company.
 This means there will be one pure holding company at the top and many intermediate holding companies.